Episode 215: An Eighth Wonder

 Maybe offer up some incentive like the 1885 equivalent of a free toaster oven or four nights stay at a resort and spa in Orlando with free passes to the Disney Park of your choosing.

+Maybe put up a billboard.
 And to those ideas, James Lafferty responded, No.

 I've got this.

-I cannot tell you how he came to build the elephant,
+I cannot tell you how he came to build the elephant.

-When he patented the designs for this building, he was clearly thinking beyond its potential utility as an elevated platform from which potential homeowners could view tracts of land.
+When he patented patented the designs for this building, he was clearly thinking beyond its potential utility as an elevated platform from which potential homeowners could view tracts of land.

 Though what uses to which the general public might put such a structure are unclear.